jasoncolburne/arad/documentation/design/domain-data.md

 ### Review

-The review table gives us a place to store individual review results.
+The `Review` table gives us a place to store individual review results.

+`Jargon` is a related entity.

 #### Fields